sogeuni/contents/abs/advanced-topics/brief-introduction-to-regular-expressions.md

 title: 18.1.
 A Brief Introduction to Regular Expressions
 ---

 An expression is a string of characters.
 Those characters having an interpretation above and beyond their literal meaning are called _metacharacters_.
 A quote symbol, for example, may denote speech by a person, _ditto_, or a meta-meaning [^1] for the symbols that follow.
-Regular Expressions are sets of characters and/or metacharacters that match (or specify) patterns.
+Regular Expressions are sets of characters and/or metacharacters that match (or specify) patterns. ^metameaningref

 A Regular Expression contains one or more of the following: